Tobias-Brock/periodontal-modeling/README.md

 print(final_metrics)
 ```

-For running multiple experiments, the `Benchmarker`class can be used.
+For multiple experiments, the `Benchmarker` class provides a streamlined benchmarking process.
 It will output a dictionary based on the best 4 models for a respective tuning criterion and the full experiment runs in a dataframe.

 ```python
 from periomod.benchmarking import Benchmarker